 There are a lot of things to consider when buying a home.
 With all the information coming at you, it can be hard to sort through exactly what you need and what you don’t need.
 New homebuyers frequently confuse the need for a homeowners insurance policy and a home warranty policy.
 Both are insurance but solve very different problems.
-When it comes to home insurance vs home warranty, here is what you need for your Newburyport home.
+When it comes to home insurance vs home warranty, here is what you need for your Essex County home.

 The Need for Insurance

 If you have any sort of loan on the property, you will need a homeowners insurance policy that covers you from fire, water damage, theft, and vandalism.
 While the mortgage company is less likely concerned with your personal effects, it does want to make sure the actual structure it is loaning money for is protected.